Kozea/Dyko/tutorials/Getting started.rst

 .. pyexec:: projects/dyko/tutorials/tutorial2/part2/search_query2.py

 The dictionary notation for a request is just a shortcut for its object
-counterpart: ``kalamar.request`` module offers what you need to perform more advanced queries.
+counterpart: the ``kalamar.request`` module offers what you need to perform more advanced queries.
 Here are some examples:

 .. pycode:: projects/dyko/tutorials/tutorial2/part2/search_query3.py